ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 these 33,033,033 die every year, 91,824
 every day, 3,730 every hour, 60 every
 minute, or one every second.
 The married
-are longer lived than the single, an
+are longer lived than the single, and
+above all those who observe a sober and
+industrious conduct.
+Tall men live
+longer than short ones.
+Mr omen hn*e
+more chances of life in their favonr
+previous to 50 years of age than men
+have, but fewer afterwards.
+The number
 </td></tr></table>

 ---